EconLearn

 Perfect Competition vs Monopolistic Competition

 Perfect Competition and Monopolistic Competition are two Market Structures concepts in AP Economics that students often mix up.
-In short: perfect competition is perfect competition is a market structure with many small firms, identical products, free entry and exit, and perfect information.
-Meanwhile, monopolistic competition is monopolistic competition is a market structure with many firms selling differentiated products and facing low barriers to entry.
+Perfect competition is a market structure with many small firms, identical products, free entry and exit, and perfect information.
+Monopolistic competition is a market structure with many firms selling differentiated products and facing low barriers to entry.
 Here is how they compare side by side.

 Perfect Competition